 How effective is the Eustachian tube in the treatment of duct obstruction?

-indicate Studies The satisfaction rate for patients with eustachian tube obstruction after this procedure is about 82%, and it is a suitable procedure for children with eustachian tube obstruction.
+Studies show that the satisfaction rate for patients with eustachian tube obstruction after this procedure is about 82%, and it is an appropriate procedure for children with eustachian tube obstruction.